Following Trump defeat, comedy and art all bad now - The Beaverton

 Following Trump defeat, comedy and art all bad now

-WASHINGTON D.C. — While brought blatant corruption, incompetence, and cruelty to the American presidency, his electoral defeat comes with the equally dire consequence that all and is bad now.
+WASHINGTON D.C. — While Donald brought blatant corruption, incompetence, and cruelty to the American presidency, his electoral defeat comes with the equally dire consequence that all and is bad now.

-“When was elected, many of us drew comfort from the fact that difficult times inspire great works of art,” said mixed media artist Alan Christensen.
+“When Trump was elected, many of us drew comfort from the fact that difficult times inspire great works of art,” said mixed media artist Alan Christensen.
 “Now that he’s gone, will we ever see another masterpiece like that arguably homophobic graffiti of Trump making out with Putin?
 I really doubt .”

 Without the prospect of Trump continuing to degrade norms through flagrant abuses of power, Christensen believes his artistic output has already suffered: “I’m trying to paint now, but when I make his skin tone orange it doesn’t really have the same effect.
 It’s definitely the change in circumstance that’s making my art bad, not anything else”.

 “I tried accusing of calling her spouse ‘mother’ and being a secret, self-hating gay, but no one’s really responding to that” said comedian Devin Benson.
-“Now that I know the in the detention camps are going to be reunited with their families, I’m just not depressed enough to be funny, I guess.”
+“Now that I know the children in the detention camps are going to be reunited with their families, I’m just not depressed enough to be funny, I guess.”

 “What am I supposed to do now, develop a healthy relationship to my work while also interrogating the deeply-ingrained, systemic oppression that preceded and will outlast Donald Trump?”